 - The creation of a national medical association

 On May 5, 1847, nearly 200 delegates representing 40 medical societies and 28 colleges from 22 states and the District of Columbia met.
 They resolved themselves into the first session of the American Medical Association (AMA).
 Nathaniel Chapman (1780-1853) was elected as the first president of the association.
-The AMA has grown to become an organization that has a great deal of influence over issues related to health care in the United States.
+The AMA has become an organization that has a great deal of influence over issues related to health care in the United States.

 The AMA set educational standards for MDs, including the following: